-BA311 INTERMEDIATE MACRO-ECONOMIC THEORY
+BA311 (3) INTERMEDIATE MACRO-

+ECONOMIC THEORY F

-F This course offers an in-depth discussion of Keynesian-NeoKeynesian-Neoclassical models of aggregate economic activity and the use of these models to shed light on such public policy questions as unemployment, inflation, taxation, poverty, trade, growth, money and interest rates.
-Prerequisite: BA210.
+This course offers an in-depth discussion of Keynesian-NeoKeynesian-Neoclassical models of aggregate economic activity and the use of these models to shed light on such public policy questions as unemployment, inflation, taxation, poverty, trade, growth, money and interest rates.
+Prerequisite: BA210 with a C grade or better.